 Not all scientists agree that the exosphere is really a part of the atmosphere.
 Some scientists consider the thermosphere the uppermost part of Earth's atmosphere, and think that the exosphere is really just part of space.
 However, other scientists do consider the exosphere part of our planet's atmosphere.

-Below the exosphere, molecules and atoms of atmospheric gases constantly collide with each other.
-However, the air in the exosphere is so thin that such collisions are very rare.
+The air in the exosphere is so thin that collisions of molecules and atoms of atmospheric gases are very rare.
 Gas atoms and molecules in the exosphere move along "ballistic trajectories", reminiscent of the arcing flight of a thrown ball (or shot cannonball!) as it gradually curves back towards Earth under the pull of gravity.
 Most gas particles in the exosphere zoom along curved paths without ever hitting another atom or molecule, eventually arcing back down into the lower atmosphere due to the pull of gravity.
 However, some of the faster-moving particles don't return to Earth - they fly off into space instead!
 A small portion of our atmosphere "leaks" away into space each year in this way.

 Although the exosphere is technically part of Earth's atmosphere, in many ways it is part of outer space.
-Many satellites, including the International Space Station (ISS), orbit within the exosphere or below.
-For example, the average altitude of the ISS is about 330 km (205 miles), placing it in the thermosphere below the exosphere!
+Consider that the average altitude of the International Space Station is about 330 km (205 miles), placing it in the thermosphere below the exosphere!
 Although the atmosphere is very, very thin in the thermosphere and exosphere, there is still enough air to cause a slight amount of drag force on satellites that orbit within these layers.
-This drag force gradually slows the spacecraft in their orbits, so that they eventually would fall out of orbit and burn up as they re-entered the atmosphere unless something is done to boost them back upwards.
+This drag force gradually slows the spacecraft in their orbits, so that they will eventually fall out of orbit and burn up as they re-enter the atmosphere unless something is done to boost them back upwards.
 The ISS loses about 2 km (1.2 miles) in altitude each month to such "orbital decay", and must periodically be given an upward boost by rocket engines to keep it in orbit.